Particular/docs.particular.net/nservicebus/transactional-session/persistences/azure-table.md

 snippet: open-transactional-session-azurestorage

-## Configuring the table
+### Configuring the table

-The name of the destination table can be specified when opning the session:
+The name of the destination table can be specified when opening the session:

 snippet: open-transactional-session-azurestorage-table

+## Transaction usage

+Message and database operations made via the the transactional session are committed together once the session is committed:

+snippet: use-transactional-session-azurestorage

+See the [Azure table persistence transactions documentation](/persistence/azure-table/transactions.md#sharing-the-transaction) for further details about using the transaction.

+WARN: In order to guarantee atomic consistency across message and database operations, the [Outbox](/nservicebus/outbox) needs to be enabled.
+Otherwise `Commit` will execute all operations in a best-effort fashion.